Symbian9/qmapshack-doc-wiki/TroubleShooting.md

 ```

-change the variable CMAKE_BUILD_TYPE to *Debug*.
+Change the variable CMAKE_BUILD_TYPE to *Debug*.
 Now start the build process with

 ```
 #!bash